raphaelcharriez/tradeVisualizationD3/README.md

 # tradeVisualizationD3

-Waiting for approval from comtrade to re-use their data before re-hosting.
+Waiting for approval from comtrade to use their data before re-hosting.

 Visualization Example: https://observablehq.com/@raphaelcharriez/map-flux-vizualisation